chrisonside/react-course-projects/README.md

-##This is from the Udacity React NanoDegree
+## This is my practice repo for the Udacity React NanoDegree

 This exercise requires a backend server Udacity have configured to pair with your front end server.
 To get that running: